-Assignments and Exams: Grades will be based on seven, take-home assignments.
+• Assignments: There are 7 take-home assignments.
 Assignments and the due dates are listed in the course outline below.
 Please make sure you identify the due dates.
 All assignments are to be completed independently without assistance except from TAs or Professor.